vguada/FindBounce/README.md

 ## Usage

-After you have installed the paclet, load it to Mathematica session with `Needs`.
+After installing the paclet, load it in the Mathematica session with `Needs`.
 To access the documentation, open the notebook interface help viewer and search for "FindBounce".

 ```mathematica
 Needs["FindBounce`"]
 ```
-Define one field potential, find its extrema and plot it.
+Define a single field potential, find its extrema and plot it.

 ```mathematica
 potential[x_] := 0.5 x^2 - 0.5 x^3 + 0.1 x^4;